 Derry is a thriving, historic city in the north west of Ireland, on the banks of the River Foyle and bordering the hills of Donegal.
 Museum of Free Derry is in the heart of the city’s Bogside, and with such great transport links, visitors from all over the world can easily find their way here.

 The museum has possession of approximately 20,000 individual artefacts.
-When the new Museum opens in late Summer 2016 most of these items will be transferred to a specially built archive space, and public access will become much easier.
+With the reopening of the new Museum of Free Derry in February 2017 most of these items will now be transferred to a specially built archive space, and public access will become much easier.
 In the longer term a major digitisation project will make this archive fully accessible.